The Pingxi Crags

 For a moment Xiaozi stood out spectacularly from the mist.

-The track continued along the spine of Cimu but we wanted to head over to Putuo, so I took a side track that plunged down the righthand side.
+The track continued along the spine of Cimu but we wanted to head over to Putuo, so we took a side track plunging down the righthand side.
 This again made use of carved steps, though these were far more rudimentary and eroded than any we’d had so far, and the ropes were more spartan.
-This was the dodgiest rock work of the day, though the wet stone continued to provide good grip.
+This was the dodgiest rock work of the day, though the wet stone continued to provide decent grip.
 We went slowly and carefully, and had no great trouble reaching the saddle below.
 At the base of the steps was another yellow sign like the one back at Xiaozi, but if it was a warning it was too late since we’d already finished the track.

 Descending carefully down the side of Cimu.